eugenp/tutorials/spring-injection-types/README.md

 #Different Types of Bean Injections in Spring#

 This repository contains examples for different types of bean injections.
-It contains a simple spring boot application which defines bean injections via two ways.
+It contains a simple spring boot application which defines bean injections in two ways.

 ##Constructor Based Injection##